MasterShifu619/who-eats-who/README.md

 ---

+## Exhibition Setup (Museum Day)

+1. Run backend on the laptop connected to the TV
+2. Find the laptop's local IP: `ip addr` (Linux/WSL) or `ipconfig` (Windows)
+3. Update `frontend/.env.local` with that IP
+4. Run `npm run build && npm run start` for production mode
+5. Open `http://localhost:3000` on the TV browser
+6. For iPads, open `http://[laptop-ip]:3000` in Safari

+---

 ## Data Notes

-- The dataset contains 697 verified US feeding relationships across 808 species
+- 697 verified US feeding relationships across 808 species
 - Every record includes a real iNaturalist observation photograph
-- The CSV column headers `Predator` and `Prey` are inverted from their intuitive meaning — this is corrected in `parse_csv.py`
+- The CSV column headers `Predator` and `Prey` are inverted from their intuitive meaning — corrected in `parse_csv.py`
-- The `n` column in the raw CSV contains Neo4j Cypher-style property strings which are parsed into clean fields on load
+- The `n` column in the raw CSV contains Neo4j Cypher-style property strings parsed into clean fields on load

----

-## Contributing

-This project is part of active research at NC State University.
-If you'd like to contribute or have questions about the data, reach out to the project team.

 ---